Matt Willis: Television

 In 2006, Willis took part in the sixth series of Celebrity MasterChef.
 In December 2006 on ITV, Willis was crowned 'King of the Jungle' on I'm a Celebrity...Get Me Out of Here! despite going into the final day as the 8-1 underdog against Myleene Klass and Jason Donovan.
-Weighing 13 stone 2 lb upon entering, he discovered that he had lost two stone after being weighed again in the jungle.
+Weighing 13 stone 2lb upon entering, he discovered that he had lost two stone after being weighed again in the jungle.
 In order to enter the jungle, Willis was required to sky dive from a plane.
 During his stay, in a compulsory bushtucker trial, Willis ate a kangaroo anus, crocodile penis, crocodile eye, witchetty grub, and some sweeties and mealworms to earn a cooked, luxury meal for himself and the other celebrities.
 In November 2007, Willis and his then-girlfriend Emma Griffiths went to Australia and presented I'm a Celebrity...Get Me Out of Here!
 NOW! on ITV2, after Willis had won the 2006 series.
 Following in 2008, the couple were asked back after winning a presenting award earlier that year.
 Each series lasted over six weeks in Australia during November and December.
 In early 2009, Willis and his wife did not renew their contract with ITV2 due to the birth of their first child in June 2009.
 In November 2011, Willis appeared on Big Brother's Bit on the Side with his wife.